vilkoos/my_data_analyst_portfolio/md/500_where_I_am_now.md

 Have a look at his:
 - [What is Data Science?](http://www.datasciencecentral.com/profiles/blogs/20-articles-about-core-data-science).
 24 Fundamental Articles Answering This Question

+## Story by data

+Kate Strachnyi is a professional risk manager who has the ambition to become a data scientist.
+She shares her transitional adventures with us on her website [Story by data](http://storybydata.com/)

 ## What kind of data scientist?
 We can conclude that data science is a very broad field.
 This field can be partitioned in several ways.